 I also really like my Fiskars pruners.
 They’re much more reasonably priced and have withstood more than I could have asked from them.
 It’s always nice to have different pairs of pruners around the house, potting shed, patio, and vehicles, so having a few different types is a bonus.

 Many gardeners pretty much live in their rubber boots.
 I have 3 pairs…two pairs of classic Hunter Boots and one pair of L.L.
 Bean Boots.
 All of them get near-daily wear in the garden.
 I keep one set by each doorway…but they seem to migrate.
 Neoprene-lined rubber gum boots (like Muck Boots) are also a great choice.
 They can also be a warmer option for the shoulder seasons in colder climates.

 If you know your recipients shoe size and (feel comfortable that you know their style), rubber boots can be an amazing gift for a gardener.
 A gardener can never have too many…they’ll be in steady rotation all year.
 I wish I had a pair by each door (and a pair in the truck!).

 If you’re a crafty type of gift giver, a DIY succulent bowl or terrarium can be a lovely gift.
 Succulents are low maintenance indoor plants that are perfect for bringing a bit of life into the recipient’s home.

 To make an open bowl or terrarium, first you’ll need to find supplies.
 A nice glass container is a great starting point.
-After that, you’ll need a few succulents or airplants and perhaps some sand to complete the look.
-With a little bit of assembly, you’ll have the perfect homemade gift!
+After that, you’ll need a few succulents or air plants and perhaps some sand to complete the look.
+With a little bit of assembly, you’ll have the perfect homemade gift for a garden lover!
 You can learn how to plant your own succulent bowl here.